Best practices for building an effective security awareness program

 The best security tools in the world can’t compensate for a lack of awareness.
 In fact, the stronger corporate security becomes, the more threat groups will target employees personally.

-By incorporating security into your overall vision and mission, focusing on behavioral change, increasing engagement, and operating across people, process, and technology, you can foster a culture of cybersecurity and transform awareness training from an annual event into a lifecycle that generates security returns.
+By partnering with SHI’s experts to incorporate security awareness training into your overall vision and mission, focusing on behavioral change, increasing engagement, and operating across people, process, and technology, you can foster a culture of effective cybersecurity.
+We can help you transform awareness training from an annual event into a lifecycle that generates security returns.

-Contact SHI today to start developing or maturing your organization’s security awareness training program.
+Contact SHI’s cybersecurity team to begin your SPR or start developing your organization’s security awareness training program today.